secdev/scapy/doc/scapy/usage.rst

 How to use TCPSession to defragment TCP packets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The layer on which the decompression is applied must be immediately following the TCP layer.
-You need to implement a class function called ``tcp_reassemble`` that accepts the binary data and a metada dictionary as argument and returns, when full, a packet.
+You need to implement a class function called ``tcp_reassemble`` that accepts the binary data, a metadata dictionary as argument and returns, when full, a packet.
 Let's study the (pseudo) example of TLS:

 .. code::